Billotais/bilat.xyz/vita.md

 $$SNR(x,y)=10\times\log_{10}\left(\frac{\| y \|_2^2}{\| x-y \|_2^2}\right)$$

-This is basically the difference between $x$ and $y$, but normalized and converted in decibels, the higher the better.
+This is basically the difference between $x$ and $y$, but normalized and converted in decibels.
+The higher the better.